The average press release gets ignored by 99% of journalists.

 Look for patterns and ideas:

-Think of how you can replicate this by creating similar assets or studies in a timely manner.
+Think of how to replicate this by promptly creating similar assets or studies.
 If they’ve gotten press mentions because of it, so can you.

 When it comes to PR stunts, opinion is usually divided: